Dave Brubeck's classic "Take Five" is literally and figuratively woven into

 Each participant leaves with a stronger understanding brain science plus a self-designed personal break based on workload, personality and even childhood play.

 Susan is a longtime nonprofit leader and play evangelist, who developed

 “Take Five” for the Pentagon and now presents it to schools, hospitals,

 companies, and nonprofits.
 Adaptable for workshop or keynote, group size 20-500.

-Taking a break, or what Susan calls "personal recess," is a crucial element of productivity and mental health, especially for high-stress jobs like medicine and education.
+Taking brain breaks, or what Susan calls "personal recess," is a crucial element of productivity and mental health, especially for high-stress jobs like nonprofits, medicine and education.
 "Take Five," pictured here at UCLA Health in 2016, offers multiple recommendations for creating a restorative break in as few as five minutes.